muesli/lastfm-desktop/README.md

     brew install --HEAD vlc
     brew install phonon-vlc

-We install kde-phonon becuase the Phonon distributed with Qt is quite old.
+We install kde-phonon because the Phonon distributed with Qt is quite old.

 Installing phonon-vlc will remove the QuickTime phonon plugin and replace it with the VLC phonon plugin so that when we build the app we use .